mojocn/sshfortress/README.md

 1. Make your cluster servers be more safe by expose your SSH connection through SSH-Fortress server
 2. Login your SSH server through the SSH-Fortress Web Interface and record all input and output history commands.
-2. Manage your cluster server's SSH Account by SSH-Fortress with Web Account
+3. Manage your cluster server's SSH Account by SSH-Fortress with Web Account
+4. Sync your SSHfortress WebApp Account into your linux SSH Account
-3. Manage a server's files by SSH-Fortress's SFTP-web-interface
+5. Manage a server's files by SSH-Fortress's SFTP-web-interface.
-4. Easily login into your private Cluster by SSH Proxy provided by SSH-Fortress-Proxy
+6. Easily login into your private Cluster by SSH Proxy provided by SSH-Fortress-Proxy

 ## 2. build and run